donbt2/hackpack-labelmaker-wifi/README.md

-# Crunchlabs Hack Pack Code
+# CrunchLabs Hack Pack Code

-This repo contains the code from [Crunchlabs](https://www.crunchlabs.com/) for the Hack Pack subscription box, including any personal hacks and modifications that I may have made.
+This repo contains the code from [CrunchLabs](https://www.crunchlabs.com/) for the Hack Pack subscription box, including any personal hacks and modifications that I may have made.